fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 There are five ways for effective assholes:
 - Openly shown anger and being mean _can be_ effective tools for power
 - Intimidation and viciousness are good for getting rid of competitors
-- Recognitions for contributions work wonders when also motivating people with fear
+- Recognition for contributions work wonders when also motivating people with fear
 - Build a 'toxic tandem' with someone nicer / find your 'good cop'
 - Solely being an asshole does not suffice, know when to be one, and especially